Walgreens The Thread

 While biotin is water soluble and considered safe when consumed in supplement form, high levels of biotin in the blood can interfere with certain lab tests, so it’s important to tell your healthcare provider if you’re taking biotin supplements.

 The adequate intake level of biotin for adults is considered to be 30 mcg daily.
 Most people get enough biotin from their diet and don’t need supplements.
-Food sources of biotin include eggs, meat, fish, nuts, seeds and starchy vegetables like sweet potatoes.
+Food sources of biotin include eggs, meat, fish, nuts, seeds and certain vegetables, such as sweet potatoes.

 If you have symptoms of a biotin deficiency, or you’re experiencing unexplained hair loss, visit your healthcare provider.
 They can help you determine the cause and recommend an effective treatment to regrow hair or prevent further loss.